 If you still have doubts that Apple Watch can hold up in heavy surf, Apple Watch Ultra should cease those doubts.
 Apple released their beefed up Apple Watch Ultra in September 2022.
 It was designed to be dragged through the mud and held deep underwater, to survive in extreme hot and cold climates, and to withstand pounding surf.
 Apple Watch Ultra is built with a titanium case, dual-frequency GPS, and can last up to 36 hours with one charge.
 While normal Apple Watches are able to hold their own in nearly all surf conditions, Apple Watch Ultra takes it to the next level for those hardcore days.

 So far the Apple Watch has been super resilient to wipeouts and being pushed deep under the water, which is quite unique for such a high tech watch.
 I had two of my worst wipeouts at Jaws and at Mavericks on the days of the year.

-Once you download the app, Dawn Patrol has custom watch faces that feature swell height, direction, period, tide, and water temperature.
+Once you download the app, Dawn Patrol has custom watch faces that display swell height, direction, period, tide, and water temperature.
 Thanks to Apple Watch’s on-board GPS, Dawn Patrol will automatically sync with your location to update the swell forecast for the closest break.
-If you’re on a mission in search of the perfect spot, Dawn Patrol will get you the info you need right on your wrist.
+If you’re in search of the perfect spot, Dawn Patrol will get you the info you need right on your wrist.

-As you would expect, Apple Watch and Dawn Patrol allow you to track your surf sessions.
-Before you get into the water to surf, all you have to do is load up the app on your Apple Watch and hit ‘Start Surfing.’
-That’s it.
-Dawn Patrol does the rest.
+Apple Watch and Dawn Patrol allow you to track your surf sessions.
+Before you get into the water to surf, all you have to do is open the app on your Apple Watch and hit ‘Start Surfing.’
+From there, Dawn Patrol handles the rest.
 Throughout your session Dawn Patrol will track: